greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/textsearch/controlling.html.md

  'sn' & !'crab'
 ```

-Without quotes, `to_tsquery` will generate a syntax error for tokens that are not separated by an AND or OR operator.
+Without quotes, `to_tsquery` will generate a syntax error for tokens that are not separated by an AND, OR, or FOLLOWED BY operator.

 ```
 plainto_tsquery([ <config> regconfig, ] <querytext> ext) returns tsquery